 This Series: Complexity & Transitions

-Under our 'Complexity & Transitions' series, we host guest lectures given by researchers from a variety of discplines whose research fall under the theme of transitions within complex systems.
-See our Events for details on our other series Complexity & Society.
+This academic year at the CCSS we are holding two series of lectures.
+Under our 'Complexity & Transitions' series, we host guest lectures from researchers from a variety of discplines whose research cover falls under the theme transitions within complex systems.
+Please see our upcoming Events for details on our other lecture series.

-Location: Centre for Complex Systems Studies, room 4.16, Minnaert Building, Leuvenlaan 4, De Uithof, Utrecht
+Location: Center for Complex Systems Studies, room 4.16, Minnaert Building, Leuvenlaan 4, De Uithof, Utrecht

-The lunch is FREE for all the participants, but please register before Wednesday 4th December.
+The lunch is FREE for all participants, but please register before Wednesday 15th January.